Jinglei-Lv/Tissue_Unbiased_FOD_Tractogram_Template/README.md

 This repository releases the code for the following preprint paper.

-Lv, Jinglei, Rui Zeng, Mai Phuong Ho, Arkiev D'Souza, and Fernando Calamante.
-"Building a Tissue-unbiased Brain Template of Fibre Orientation Distribution and Tractography with Multimodal Registration." bioRxiv (2022).
+Lv, J, Zeng, R, Ho, MP, D'Souza, A, Calamante, F. Building a tissue-unbiased brain template of fiber orientation distribution and tractography with multimodal registration.
+Magn Reson Med.
+2022; 1- 14. doi:10.1002/mrm.29496.

 Our tempalte is open source at https://osf.io/n4kgf/